catherineloesch/project-2-react-film-app/readme.md

 ## 1. Description

-The goal of this project was to create an SPA from scratch as part of the curriculum for the General Assembly Software Engineering Immersive Course.
-With the objective of building a front-end list based application that updates the UI and makes requests to the API, I used ReactJS and CSS to create a movie and tv watchlist.
+A movie and tv watchlist SPA with full CRUD functionality built from scratch in 8 days using ReactJS/CSS.
+This solo project was the second application built as part of the curriculum for the General Assembly Software Engineering Immersive Course, with the objective of building a front-end list-based application that updates the UI and makes requests to a third-party API.
-The user can add movies to a 'watched' and 'to-watch' list, mark them as watched as well as edit and remove them from the list.
-The user also has the option to pick movies and tv shows from a public API.
+The user can add movies and tv shows to a 'watched' and a 'to-watch' list, mark them as watched as well as edit and remove them from the list.
+By clicking on cover art of a film and or tv show, more information is displayed about the title.
+The user also has the option to add movies and tv shows from the public TMDB API to their lists and modify/remove them.

 <br>